Team-BHP > Street Experiences

 Wow, this is a little surprising actually.
 I thought people who move from the old school type cars to the newer ones actually feel a lot better and love the new cars.
 Well, you have a problem that should be overcome by just some practice.
 First understand the gearshifts and then try driving mostly in colonies and by lanes.
 I think you should be fine in about a week.
 By the way, how many kms did you clock on the Nios?

-Raghu M is online now (3) Thanks
+Raghu M is offline (3) Thanks

 Old 22nd March 2021, 09:57 #8